VernonGrant/gnu-c-language-manual/markdown/Aliasing-Type-Rules.md

 -   A type compatible with `t`.
 See [Compatible Types](Compatible-Types.md).
 -   A signed or unsigned version of one of the above.
--   A qualifed version of one of the above.
+-   A qualified version of one of the above.
 See [Type Qualifiers](Type-Qualifiers.md).
 -   An array, structure (see [Structures](Structures.md)), or union type (`Unions`) that contains one of the above, either directly as a